rupali-04/miniEthereum/README.md

 # miniEthereum
-It is Mini Ethereum Blockchain.
+It is a Mini Ethereum Blockchain which have used the concepts of Ethereum and solidity.

-This Project is Implemented based on Ethereum Blockchain, Concepts of that Blockchain is been used in this Project.
-No rights is being claim for this Project.
+It has the basic feature of a Blockchain like decentralised Network, Transactions, Account, cryptography security and much more.
+It is still not completed and work is in progress so with time more features could be added into it.

 MiniEthereum is Initialized only for Learning Purpose.